cartesi/dispatcher/README.md

 - To assure *safety*.
 Among other things against: power failures, attacks, lost transactions.
 - *Easy development*.
 DApps that use our infrastructure and adhere to our designs should have to worry much less about blockchain idiosyncrasies, no concerns with various instances running in parallel, no async programming, no worries about branching histories in the main chain.

-To achieve these goes we will minimize the state that is kept by the application.
+To achieve these goals we will minimize the state that is kept by the application.
 And whenever some state is unavoidable, we will build a safe and ergonomic interface around this state for the dApp developer.

-This high-level goals also requires a modular architecture, so that we can encapsulate the state inside modules with clear interfaces, thus approaching a functional design.
+These high-level goals also require a modular architecture, so that we can encapsulate the state inside modules with clear interfaces, thus approaching a functional design.
 Modularity is also beneficial as it facilitates development and tests.

 ## Taming the state